raymondDangdat/grocery-ui-challenge/README.md

-# grocery_ui
+# Grocert UI Challenge

-A new Flutter application.
+A Flutter UI for groceries, given as a challenge of a Medium post.

 ## Getting Started